- Where To Start?

-- Start by clicking Add Git Workspace at the bottom of CET Operator to bring up the Git Workspace Editor.
+- Start by clicking Add Workspace at the bottom of CET Operator to bring up the Git Workspace Editor.

 - The first time you open the Workspace Editor, it will not list any repositories because you have not yet specified an access token.
 An access token is used to uniquely identify you when the GitLab server is called, whenever an access token is used on a new machine, GitLab will send an email notifying you of its use.
-Clicking the red link will bring up your web browser where you can log in to your GitLab account and generate a token.
+Clicking the Generate button will bring up your web browser where you can log in to your GitLab account and generate a token.